Sri Lanka Bans Face Coverings After Easter Sunday Attacks

 In the April 21 attack, a string of explosions occurred at three luxury hotels frequented by foreigners and three churches holding Easter services in Sri Lanka's capital, Colombo, as well as Negombo, to the north, and Batticaloa, to the east.
 At least 253 people were killed in the coordinated attacks.
 Another 15 people, including six children, died Friday in the country's Eastern province after soldiers raided a house in search of suspects, a military spokesman said.

-Authorities blamed the bombings on National Thowfeek Jamaath, a Muslim militant group that previously vandalized Buddhist statues in the majority-Buddhist country.
+Authorities blamed the bombings on National Thowfeek Jamaath, a Muslim militant group that previously vandalized Buddhist statues in the majority Buddhist country.
 Sri Lanka was not seen as a hotbed for radical Islamist activity before the Easter attacks.

 ISIS claimed responsibility for the bombings last week, triggering fears of further violence the terrorist group might inspire.
 Sri Lankan authorities have arrested dozens of suspects and are searching for more militants with suspected links to ISIS.

 The terrorist attacks have exacerbated a rivalry between Sri Lanka's president and prime minister, who belong to different political parties.
-In 2018, the president ousted Prime Minister Ranil Wickremesinghe because of an alleged assassination attempt, before later reappointing him.
+In 2018, the president ousted Prime Minister Ranil Wickremesinghe because of an alleged assassination attempt before later reappointing him.

 But on Sunday, the two leaders attended a mass together in a rare display of unity, while Catholic churches were closed for safety.